laumansillaa/CryptoWalletApp/back/README.md

     PORT=3001
 ```
 You must replace the first three values with your corresponding Postgres credentials,
-and the database name (<postgresDatabaseName>) can be whatever you prefer (you must creat that data base on your computer!).
+and the database name (`postgresDatabaseName`) can be whatever you prefer (you must creat that data base on your computer!).

-Once this is done, you can start the server by executing <npm start> inside <back> folder.
+Once this is done, you can start the server by executing `npm start` command inside `back` folder.

-## Routes
+# Routes

+In order to get access to all the available routes, you must first set a session using either one of the following
+routes: /session/localSignin, /session/googleSignin, /session/signup (see how to interact with these routes down below.).
+If you try to reach any other route without being authenticated, the response will be 'Access denied' (status 401).

 ### Sign up: